Danappelxx/DopplMotion/README.md

 DopplMotion was build on Swift 2 using Cocoa and EZAudio, along with a **lot** of research (believe it or not, phsyics is pretty hard!).

 ## Challenges we ran into
 There were challenges on every step of the way for us.
-Perhaps the biggest one was implementing the gesture recognition technology - how do you differentiate between a _tap_ and a _spike_, when they both go in the same direction at same (initial) velocities?
+Perhaps the biggest one was implementing the gesture recognition technology - how do you differentiate between a _tap_ and a _drop_, when they both go in the same direction at same (initial) velocities?
 Not easily, we can tell you that much.
 We also wandered into badly-documented lands with Swift, mostly with interfacing between C and Objective-C++ through Swift.

 ## Accomplishments that we're proud of
 We're really excited that we can track basic and movements through just audio input and output - it still baffles us that its possible in the first place.
 We're also really proud that we managed to finish so much in such a short amount of time.
 Pretty sure it took the creators of leap motion more than 36 hours to create their inital mvp ;).